Wrongful death—an accidental fatality that occurs due to the actions of another person, business, or organization—shatters the lives of the survivors.

 If another party’s negligence caused the accident, you likely have a strong case.

 Defective products may include anything from furniture and toys to tools and automotive components.

 If the negligence or liability of the product’s designer, manufacturer, or distributor led to the incident that caused your loved one’s death, you may have the ability to submit an insurance claim or file a civil lawsuit.

 Slip and Fall Accidents

-If an Birmingham business or property owner failed to maintain safe conditions and your loved one suffered a life-ending injury as a result, you may have grounds to seek damages from the negligent party.
+If a Birmingham, AL business or property owner failed to maintain safe conditions and your loved one suffered a life-ending injury as a result, you may have grounds to seek damages from the negligent party.